faastjs/faast.js/docs/api/faastjs.faasterror.md

 ## FaastError class

-A subclass of Error that is thrown by faast.js APIs and cloud function invocations.
+FaastError is a subclass of VError (https://github.com/joyent/node-verror). that is thrown by faast.js APIs and cloud function invocations.

 <b>Signature:</b>